codybartfast/csv/ReadMe.md

 ===

-Basic reading and writing of CSV (comma-separated value) text to help share data with other applications like spreadsheets applications.
+Basic reading and writing of CSV (comma-separated value) text to help share data with other applications like a spreadsheet.

 Features: